JINL020/flutter-app-group-project/README.md

 for hearing impaired students, neither locally nor in the form of an app.

-Our project therefore analyzed solutions and over the span of a semester continuously developed and improved an app to better the safety for all university attendees.
+Our project analyzed existing solutions and over the span of a semester continuously developed an app to better the safety for all university attendees.

 ![image](https://user-images.githubusercontent.com/63373832/179515320-aeabf816-d0b8-45db-9567-93583bc096a2.png)